-(A) is currently engaged in, has been convicted of using, distributing, or manufacturing methamphetamine.
-Housing of such person shall be prohibited for a period of ten (10) years from the date of the conviction, or end of the incarceration, whichever is most recent.
-(B) is currently engaged in, has been convicted of Violent Criminal Activity or Drug Related Criminal Activity.
-Housing of such person shall be prohibited for a period of three (3) years from the date of the conviction, or end of the incarceration, whichever is most recent.
-(C) has been convicted of any other felonious activities other than Drug Related Criminal Activity or Violent Criminal Activity.
-Housing of such person shall be prohibited for a period of three (3) years from the date of three (3) years from the date of the conviction of such person shall be prohibited for a period of three is most recent.

-(D) is subject to a lifetime registration requirement under a Federal or State sex offender registration program.

-(E) is a sex offender, not subject to lifetime registration.
+- (A) is currently engaged in, has been convicted of using, distributing, or manufacturing methamphetamine.
+Housing of such person shall be prohibited for a period of ten (10) years from the date of the conviction, or end of the incarceration, whichever is most recent. - (B) is currently engaged in, has been convicted of Violent Criminal Activity or Drug Related Criminal Activity.
+Housing of such person shall be prohibited for a period of three (3) years from the date of the conviction, or end of the incarceration, whichever is most recent. - (C) has been convicted of any other felonious activities other than Drug Related Criminal Activity or Violent Criminal Activity.
+Housing of such person shall be prohibited for a period of three (3) years from the date of the conviction or end of the incarceration, whichever is most recent. - (D) is subject to a lifetime registration requirement under a Federal or State sex offender registration program. - (E) is a sex offender, not subject to lifetime registration.
 Housing of such person shall be prohibited for a period of ten (10) years from the date of the arrest, conviction, or end of incarceration (whichever is later) or the period of required registration as a sex offender, whichever is greater.

-(7) The prohibition on the housing of a convicted felon shall not apply to qualified tenants of Transitional Housing, except that the housing of a person in any Transitional Housing shall be prohibited if said person: (A) is subject to a lifetime registration requirement under a
+The prohibition on the housing of a convicted felon shall not apply to qualified tenants of Transitional Housing, except that the housing of a person in any Transitional Housing shall be prohibited if said person:

-Federal or State sex offender registration program, or (B) is currently engaged in or has been convicted of a violent felony in the last three (3) years.
+- (A) is subject to a lifetime registration requirement under a Federal or State sex offender registration program, or - (B) is currently engaged in or has been convicted of a violent felony in the last three (3) years.